HeikoBecker/Lassie/DOCUMENTATION.md

 #### Sentence Construction
 We limit our natural language input to a structured form following basic English sentence construction.
-We loosely follow an interpretation of different *parts of speech* (POS) as types:
+For an intuition of what kind of constructions we want to allow, imagine the different *parts of speech* (POS) as types:

     noun = o
     adjective = o -> o
     adverb = (o -> o) -> (o -> o)
     verb = o -> tactic

+- Verbs are at the core of the sentence and mostly determine the tactic (or tactical) to be used.
+Adverbs may refine the meaning of the verb.
-For simplicity, we restrict verbs to the imperative tense such that they only require an object but no subject.
-Our object language (describing the inhabitants of `o`) consists of terms, theorems, numbers and lists of terms and of theorems.
+  (For simplicity, we restrict verbs to the imperative tense such that they only require an object but no subject.)
+- Arguments to the verb (terms, theorems, numbers, and lists of terms and of theorems; of type `o`) are noun phrases.
+At the core of a noun phrase is a noun, which may be refined with an adjective, which in turn can be refined with an adverb.

 Guided by this model, we can structure our natural language around principles of well-typed sentences.

 Hence, we name theorems with nouns (e.g. distributivity, symmetry, definition, etc.) refined with adjectives (e.g. addition,